Pearapps/KAPieChart/README.md

 What’s Next (in order of importance):

+- Making label support _not_ experimental.
-- Touch detection on each slice (possibly allowing manipulation of some sort linearly)
+- Possibly allowing manipulation of some sort where you can drag the pie slice to further it from the origin of the circle